India likely to send 190-strong contingent to Olympics: Batra | Sports-Games

 ''We have received the health protocols the athletes have to follow.
 There will be double testing of athletes before departure.
 All these things, we will work out with the chef-de-mission and his deputy,'' Mehta said.

-Six Olympic-bound athletes, including Neeraj Chopra, Bajrang Punia, Ravi Dahiya, Sumit Malik and Seema Bisla, were present.
+''We are sending one of the best Indian teams till date which comprises many young and experienced talent.
+All the athletes are training hard and are motivated for the Olympics.''
+Six Olympic-bound athletes -- Neeraj Chopra, Bajrang Punia, Deepak Punia, Ravi Dahiya, Sumit Malik and Seema Bisla -- were present.

-Chef de Mission of the Indian contingent B P Baishya and his deputy Prem Chand Verma were also present.
+Chef de Mission of the Indian contingent B P Baishya, his deputy Prem Chand Verma, Sports Secretary Ravi Mital and Sports Authority of India Director General Sandip Pradhan were also present.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)